demet-celik/Gene-Scope/README.md

   ```

 - **Why included:**
-  This step translates raw alignment data into meaningful biological insights, making the results actionable and understandable for both beginners and experienced researchers.
+  This step provides an intuitive, visual way to interpret the results of MSA, helping users quickly identify biologically meaningful patterns in the data and also translates raw alignment data into meaningful biological insights, making the results actionable and understandable for both beginners and experienced researchers.

-#### e.
+#### d.
 BLAST Search
 - **Function:** `blast_and_parse_sequence`
 - **Concept:**
   **BLAST (Basic Local Alignment Search Tool)** is one of the most widely used algorithms in bioinformatics for comparing an input sequence (query) against a database of known sequences.
 It identifies regions of local similarity, helping researchers find homologous genes or proteins, infer function, and explore evolutionary relationships.